JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 You can store project settings in the XML format or in the [Kotlin language](https://kotlinlang.org/) and define settings programmatically using the [Kotlin-based DSL](kotlin-dsl.md).

-The versioned settings are stored in the `.teamcity` directory in the root of the VCS repository, in the same format as in the [TeamCity Data Directory](teamcity-data-directory.md).

 > If your build configuration targets a repository where non-trusted users can push commits or create pull (merge) requests, do not configure [VCS triggers](configuring-vcs-triggers.md) and/or [Pull Requests build features](pull-requests.md) that automatically run builds with these changes.
 Instead, start new builds manually after you inspect and verify incoming changes.
-Otherwise, TeamCity can execute malicious code introduced in these changes (for example, handle a [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified `.teamcity` folder files).
+Otherwise, TeamCity can execute malicious code introduced in these changes (for example, handle a [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified [project settings directory](#Custom+Settings+Path) files).
 >
 > See this section for more information about potential damage caused by users who can modify repository code: [](security-notes.md#manage-permissions).
 >